DoD-Platform-One/gitlab-runner/docs/overview.md

 ### Application Overview

 GitLab Runner is the open source project that is used to run your jobs and send the results back to GitLab.
 It is used in conjunction with GitLab CI/CD, the open-source continuous integration service included with GitLab that coordinates the jobs.
-The gitlab-runner pod is deployed in the gitlab namespace via a Helm chart.
+The gitlab-runner pod is deployed via a Helm chart into its own dedicated **`gitlab-runner`** namespace for improved security and isolation.

+**Note:** If using the `autoRegister.enabled=true` feature (default when enabling via Big Bang umbrella values), **Kyverno is required**.
+A Kyverno policy (`sync-gitlab-runner-secret`) is used to automatically copy the necessary registration token secret from the `gitlab` namespace to the `gitlab-runner` namespace.
+See the [Global Shared Gitlab Runner](#global-shared-gitlab-runner) section for more details.

 ### Daily Application Use